Internet in France: Find and Sign Up for the Best Plan

-Internet in France: your options
+Internet in France: What Are Your Options?

-Your best options for getting connected to Internet depends on whether you are visiting France or staying in the country for an extended period of time.
-If you are coming to France to study or work, you may have Internet access at your office or school library, but it's likely that you'll also need Internet access at home.
+Your best option for getting connected to Internet depends on whether you are visiting France or staying in the country for an extended period of time.
+If you are coming to France to study or work, you may find you have Internet access at your office or school library, but it's likely that you'll also need Internet access at home.
 Here are our suggestions for getting Internet access in France depending on your situation:

 Visiting France: Internet Access for a Short Stay

 If you are staying in France for a short time period (i.e. less than three months), you can probably get by without buying an Internet plan for your stay.
-Depending on where you are in France, some of the following options for internet may be available to you:
+Depending on where you are in France, some of the following options for Internet may be available to you: